lucaaszsx/emptydev1/README.md

 </p>

 <p align="center">
-  Skilled in <strong>Node.js</strong> for backend applications and <strong>Python</strong> for scripting and automation.
+  I have experience with <strong>Node.js</strong> for scalable applications and <strong>Python</strong> for scripting and automation.
-  Currently diving deeper into <strong>Java</strong> and <strong>C++</strong> for broader development skills.
+  Currently diving into <strong>Java</strong> and <strong>C++</strong> to expand my programming knowledge.
-  Focused on building APIs, Discord bots, and development tools to enhance third-party projects.
+  I love building APIs, Discord bots, and development tools to enhance third-party projects!
 </p>

 ---